 If you can’t go to the theater to get the no fee broadway tickets, you can still save money using the discount code to purchase broadwaybox.com tickets online or over the phone.

 You can visit a TKTS booth to get tickets 20%- 50% off regular price.
 There are three TKTS booth locations: Time Square, South Street Seaport, and Downtown Brooklyn.
 At the South Street Seaport and Downtown Brooklyn booths, you can also get TKTS tickets for the next day matinee performances.
 The inventory at each location is different and always changing, but you can get real-time information about what is available online or through the app.

 The Broadway ticket kiosk in Times Square may have long lines, so it is best to go as early as possible.
 Of course, the problem is that the show you want may not be available.
 To use TKTS, you need to be flexible and open to seeing different shows.
 Most times I have used the TKT booth, I have gotten pretty good seats and saved 50%.
 I wouldn’t recommend trying this with a large group because in some cases, they only have single seats.

 If you plan on seeing more than one Broadway show in a week, you may want to take advantage of the TKTS fast pass.
 You can skip the TKTS line and walk right up to window #1 just by showing the TKTS ticket stub you purchased in the last week.

 3. Lottery, Rush, and Standing Room Only Tickets

-This can be a great way to get Broadway tickets really cheap, but of course there is no guarantee you will get tickets.
-Check the policy for the particular show that you are interested in but in general it will require you to wait at the box office during the day.
-Again depending on the show and it’s popularity, you may even need to wait for hours, but you will save significant dollars and you usually get pretty good seats.
+This can be a great way to get Broadway tickets cheap, but of course, there is no guarantee you will get tickets.
+Check the policy for the particular show that you are interested in but in general, it will require you to wait at the box office during the day.
+Again depending on the show and its popularity, you may even need to wait for hours, but you will save significant dollars and you usually get pretty good seats.

 4. Free Clubs for Young Adults